seL4/seL4/CAVEATS.md

   - Platforms: `pc99`

 This proof covers the functional behaviour of the C code of the kernel.
-It does not cover machine code, compiler, linker, boot code, cache and TLB management.
+It does not cover machine code, compiler, linker, boot code, cache or TLB management.
-Compiler and linker can be removed from this list by additionally running the binary verification tool chain for seL4 for AArch32 or RISC-V. The proof shows that the seL4 C code implements the formal [abstract API specification][ASpec] of seL4 and is free from standard C implementation defects such as buffer overruns or NULL pointer dereferences.
+The compiler and linker can be removed from this list by additionally running the binary verification tool chain for seL4 for AArch32 or RISC-V.

+Overall, the functional correctness proof shows that the seL4 C code implements the formal [abstract API specification][ASpec] of seL4 and is free from standard C implementation defects such as buffer overruns or NULL pointer dereferences.

 For AArch32 without hypervisor extensions and without FPU, and for RISC-V, there are additional proofs that this specification satisfies the following high-level